 A taxpayer files a joint return with joint wages of $225,000.
 They can also claim a mortgage interest deduction of $20,000 as well as property tax and state income tax deductions of $10,000 (which is the limit under the new tax law).

 This taxpayer can safely exercise up to $40,470 in bargain element before triggering AMT.

 If you file jointly but don’t exercise your ISOs in 2018…

 Let’s say the same taxpayer from the example above files exactly the same — but does not exercise any ISOs in 2018.
 This taxpayer has $20,000 in AMT minimum tax credits from prior years.

-The taxpayer will also receive a credit against their 2018 tax of $5,323, even if they don’t sell any shares of previously exercised ISOs.
+With AMT under the new tax plan, the taxpayer will also receive a credit against their 2018 tax of $5,323, even if they don’t sell any shares of previously exercised ISOs.
 If the taxpayer also sells all of the ISO shares they previously exercised, the minimum tax credit against their 2018 tax will be $20,000.

 The changes to the tax laws are still very new, and we won’t see the full effects until taxpayers start filing for their 2018 taxes in early 2019.
 But based on what we do know today, we can suggest a few strategies to follow if you want to pave the most tax-efficient path forward for you and your potential wealth.

 Here are 3 strategies to deploy when exercising your ISOs in 2018: